fbpx

 DO YOU LIKE BEING 40+?

-Yes, in some ways it’s cool, in other ways I miss my younger metabolism and my ability to do things without it hurting so much.
+Yes, it’s cool; in other ways, I miss my younger metabolism and ability to do things without it hurting so much.
 Other than that, I like how much perspective I have at this age.
 Also, it’s different, I don’t think about the age.
 It’s just a number and doesn’t define who I am.
 I don’t feel 47.
 The kids help keep us young and our goals for the future.
-I’m looking forward to the next chapter of my life though.
-I’m pretty excited for the next decade.
+I’m looking forward to the next chapter of my life.
+I’m excited for the next decade.
 When my mom turned 50, she told me it was her favorite birthday.
-I asked her why and she said, she was the most confident she had ever been.
+I asked her why, and she said she was the most confident she had ever been.
 She was just happy to have the opportunity to turn 50.
 I always thought that was a beautiful thing.

 WHEN IN YOUR LIFE, SO FAR, HAVE YOU FELT MOST CONFIDENT, AND WHY?

-When I was 26 I had confidence, but it was misguided confidence, in the sense that you think you know everything because you don’t have the perspective.
+When I was 26, I had confidence, but it was misguided confidence in the sense that I thought I knew everything because I didn’t have the perspective.
 I lost some of that confidence because I was in a difficult relationship.
 But that confidence is coming back.
 It takes time to build that back up after you go through a tough relationship.

 Julie is a Private Banking Manager at Meritrust Credit Union.